Deception Tip 84:

 Last time, we spoke about a sign of deception that wasn’t a sign but it was a deception tip on how you can best frame your conversations and your questions so that you will be able to get the answers you need.
 Mainly, the important thing was having an agenda, you need to have a specific and clear path that you are trying to discover, something you need to know.

 If you can start to do that then these people who you need to get the truth from, they’re going to start to talk to you more.
-Remember they’re very uncomfortable, they are under a lot of stress and tension from telling these lies, they want to feel relief, they want to feel comfort.
-If you can relate to them and you can build that rapport and get them to like you, to feel comfortable with you then they are going to be a lot more apt to telling you the truth.
+Remember they’re very uncomfortable, they are under a lot of stress and tension from telling these lies, they want to feel relief, they want to feel comfortable.

 So, here it is, this is Deception Tip number 84.
 Always try to use language that relates to the person with whom you are speaking, they will be more apt to tell you the truth if they believe they relate to you.
 Here it is again, Deception Tip number 84.
 Always try to use language that relates to the person with whom you are speaking, they will be more apt to tell you the truth if they believe they relate to you.